Dhananjay90/Softphone-development/README.md

 Please follow the sequence of steps in the EE284 project Softphone.mp4 video file to implement the softphone.

 Assumptions:

 1) Proxy server like Asterisk is already installed.
 2) Softphones like x-lite is already installed in one of the systems of the network so that client app can make a call to that phone.
+3) PJSUA is already installed.
+4) Ubuntu OS is used